briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 ### Bootstrapped 95% confidence intervals

-Oftentimes in wet lab research, it's difficult to perform the 20 replicate runs recommended for computing reliable confidence intervals with S.E.M.
-In this case, bootstrapping the confidence intervals is a much more accurate method of determining the 95% confidence interval around your experiment's mean performance.
+Oftentimes in wet lab research, it's difficult to perform the 20 replicate runs recommended for computing reliable confidence intervals with SEM In this case, bootstrapping the confidence intervals is a much more accurate method of determining the 95% confidence interval around your experiment's mean performance.

 Unfortunately, SciPy doesn't have bootstrapping built into its standard library yet.
-On the bright side, however, we have a pre-built bootstrapping function below:
+On the bright side, however, we have a pre-built bootstrapping function
+below:

 	# Confidence interval bootstrapping function
 	# Written by: cevans